 Learn more about purchasing inventory without paying sales tax in Alabama.

-Wholesalers and distributors will require a sales tax number and in many cases require the reseller to fill out the Alabama Saxes Tax Exemption Certificate, to document the items being purchased are for resale.
+Wholesalers and suppliers will require a sales tax number and in many cases require the reseller to fill out the Alabama Saxes Tax Certificate of Exemption (also referred to as a wholesale license, reseller’s certificate, or resale certificate) to document the items being purchased are for resale.